CrazyFedde/docs/commands.md

 <a name="voteskip"></a>
 ### Vote Skip

-Votes to skip the song that is currently playing, if 50% or more of the people listening have voted to skip, the song will be skipped.
+Votes to skip the song that is currently playing.
+If 50% or more of the people listening vote to skip, the song will be skipped.

 #### Usage